 Brooklyn Schoolhouse is founded on the conviction that children have an innate desire to explore, play and learn, and are naturally competent and capable learners.
 We believe children learn best in a diverse community where their ideas and questions are respected, and where children are guided through the process of building meaningful understandings.

-The Reggio Emilia Approach is integral to our philosophy and practice. (*For more info about Reggio Emilia please refer to the Teaching Practice section below.)
+The Reggio Emilia Approach is integral to our philosophy and practice. (*For more information about Reggio Emilia please refer to the Teaching Practice section below.)
 Rather than teaching children about subjects, our programs are designed to help children experience the joy and satisfaction that come with learning.
 Curricula and projects emerge from children's interests, the goal being for children to experience the exciting process of discovery and learning - to learn to love learning!

 As each curriculum evolves, we encourage children to think creatively, investigate their questions, and build new understandings.
 This kind of education builds collaboration skills and social responsibility, and fosters creativity and ingenuity.
 These are the skills that will help young people to be happy and successful in the world today.